wmorgan/dcos-docs/CONTRIBUTING.md

                Post markdown goes here.
                ```

+    - **Tips:**
-    **Tip:** Check the `templates` directory to see if there is a template that corresponds to the type of content you are creating.
+        * Check the `templates` directory to see if there is a template that corresponds to the type of content you are creating.
 For example, if it's a tutorial you can copy [templates/tutorial.md](templates/tutorial.md) into `foo/` and rename it to `foo/index.md`.
 Adapt the sections in your new `foo/index.md` to the specifics of your content.

-1. Add images in a child `foo/img/` directory.
+        * Add images in a child `foo/img/` directory.

-1. Include all required assets in your `/foo` directory, for example, Marathon app spec, JSON docs, or a Dockerfile.
+        * Include all required assets in your `/foo` directory, for example, Marathon app spec, JSON docs, or a Dockerfile.

-    **Tip**: If you're unsure about what exactly should go into a tutorial, you can always check out [spark/](/1.7/usage/tutorials/spark/) for reference.
+        * If you're unsure about what exactly should go into a tutorial, you can always check out [spark/](/1.7/usage/tutorials/spark/) for reference.

 1. Push your changes into the feature branch of your remote.